simstevens/ddro-via-bilevel/README.md

 ### Discrete Uncertainty Sets
 To solve instances with discrete uncertainty sets using `MibS`, the argument `--mibs_directory` can be added to specify the directory where `MibS` is installed.
 The default value is `/dist/bin/mibs`.

-To solve instances with discrete uncertainty sets using `Yasol`, the argument `--yasol_directory` can be addedto specify the directory where `Yasol` is installed.
+To solve instances with discrete uncertainty sets using `Yasol`, the argument `--yasol_directory` can be added to specify the directory where `Yasol` is installed.
 The default value is `/dist/bin/yasol`.
 The argument `--yasol_type` has to be added to specify the type of `.qlp` formulation that should be used.
 The choices are `bilevel`, `existeval` and `implicit`.